MicrosoftDocs/microsoft-salescopilot-docs/articles/post-meeting-card.md

 ms.author: shjais
 ---

-# View post-meeting card
+# View post-meeting summary card

-The post-meeting card appears in Teams after a meeting ends, once the recording and transcription are available.
+The post-meeting summary card appears in Teams after a meeting ends, once the recording and transcription are available.
 It gives you a quick summary of the meeting and a link to the meeting recap.

 The card includes: